farhan-nahid/english-premier-league/README.md

 *: change design & website Name
 *: add hover & shadow  effect in card
 *: linking the social icons.
+*  add navbar (click on the name you can change the path)

 </--  website link: https://englishpremiumleague.netlify.app/  -->